Chengdu City Guide

 Local picks

+While the giant pandas are an essential stop, Chengdu’s soul is found in its slower rhythms and hidden corners.
 For a taste of the city’s creative pulse, head to the U37 Creative Warehouse.
-This former pharmaceutical factory has been reclaimed by nature and local artists.
-Its ivy-clad brick buildings house independent coffee roasters and small design studios, providing a quiet, atmospheric alternative to the glitzy shopping districts.
+This former pharmaceutical factory has been reclaimed by local artists and independent coffee roasters, offering a quiet, vine-covered escape from the skyscrapers where youth culture thrives.

 ☀️